andreasalem/LSMS-ISA-Uganda-Study/index.md

 <font size="5">1&nbsp;&nbsp; Data construction files</font>

 The do files containing the R cose used ino this project is avaiable [here](https://drive.switch.ch/index.php/s/2vcp5npHib4q01Y) for download.
-The image below summarizes how each do file relates to Excel dataset that are created.
+The image below summarizes how each do file relates to Excel dataset that are created.  <br>